Gr1nchIT/cost_living_calculator/README.md

 # Cost Living Calculator

 **_Note: This calculator is intended as additional information for your research.
-It is not a deterministic model and is based on personal hypotheses._**
+It is not a deterministic model and it is based on personal hypotheses._**

 ## Description
 A simple cost of living calculator built in Excel, based on Numbeo data.
 The user can adjust the following data: